software-mansion/react-native-reanimated/README.md

 React Native's Animated library reimplemented.

+- **Native Performance**: Declare your animations in JS, but have them run on the native thread! 🧙‍♂️
+- **Precise Animations**: The API affords new levels of precision and detailed control of your animations. 🕹
+- **Backwards Compatible**: Use the same Animated library API from React Native that you've been using.
+You don't _need_ to change anything. 👍

-It provides a more comprehensive, low level abstraction for the Animated library API to be built on top of and hence allow for much greater flexibility especially when it comes to gesture based interactions.
+Reanimated provides a more comprehensive, low level abstraction for the Animated library API, giving you much greater flexibility, control and performance.
+Combine it with [react-native-gesture-handler](https://github.com/kmagiera/react-native-gesture-handler) for performant gesture-based interactions.

 ![](/assets/meme.png)

 ## OMG, why would you build this? (motivation)

-`Animated` library has several limitations that become troubling when it comes to gesture based interactions.
+React Native's `Animated` library has several limitations that become troubling when it comes to gesture based interactions.

-I started this project initially to resolve the issue of pan interaction when the object can be dragged along the screen and when released it should snap to some place on the screen.
+I started this project initially to resolve problems with pan gestures.
+Specifically, a simple dragging interaction, when an object (let's say a box) can be dragged and released and snap to some location on the screen.

-The problem was that despite using `Animated.event` and mapping gesture state to the position of the box, and making this whole interaction run on UI thread with `useNativeDriver` flag, we still had to call back into JS at the end of the gesture for us to start "snap" animation.
+The problem was that despite using `Animated.event` and mapping gesture state to the position of the box, and making this whole interaction run on the native UI thread (utilizing the `useNativeDriver` flag), we still had to call back into JavaScript at the end of the gesture for us to start "snap" animation.
-This is because `Animated.spring({}).start()` cannot be used in a "declarative" manner, because when it gets executed it has a "side effect" of starting a process (an animation) that updates the value for some time.
+This is because `Animated.spring({}).start()` cannot be used in a "declarative" manner.
+That's because when it gets executed it has a "side effect" of starting a process (an animation) that updates the value for some time.
 Adding "side effect" nodes into the current Animated implementation turned out to be a pretty difficult task as the execution model of the Animated API runs all the dependent nodes of each frame for the views that need to update.
 We don't want to run "side effects" more often than necessary as it would, for example, result in the animation starting multiple times.